usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    source venv-deploy/bin/activate
    python -m pip install --upgrade pip cruft jinja2

 Next, run cruft to begin the deployment process.
-The following command will run cruft and use all of the default template values.
-If you wish to configure the deployment other than using the default values, see the :ref:`Applying the template <getting-started-running-dioptra-applying-the-template>` section for detailed description of the template values and how to configure them.
+The following command will run cruft and use all of the default template values except for the `datasets_directory`.
+If you wish to configure the deployment in a different manner, see the :ref:`Applying the template <getting-started-running-dioptra-applying-the-template>` section for detailed description of the template values and how to configure them.

+We recommend identifying a location to store datasets you will want to use with Dioptra at this point and setting the `datasets_directory` variable accordingly.
+See the :ref:`Downloading the datasets <getting-started-acquiring-datasets>` section for more details.

 .. code:: sh

-   cruft create https://github.com/usnistgov/dioptra --checkout $DIOPTRA_BRANCH \
+   cruft create https://github.com/usnistgov/dioptra --checkout main \
-     --directory cookiecutter-templates/cookiecutter-dioptra-deployment --no-input
+     --directory cookiecutter-templates/cookiecutter-dioptra-deployment --no-input \
+     --extra-context '{"datasets_directory": "/datasets"}'

 Once you have configured your deployment, continue following the instructions for initializing and starting your deployment below.